 While connecting gutters, downspouts, and sump pumps to storm sewers are okay, connecting them to your sanitary sewer line is risky.
 A significant amount of water can flow through gutters and sump pumps during heavy rainfalls or as snow melts.
 Sanitary sewers are intended to remove a much lower volume of wastewater from your house.
 Connecting stormwater to your sanitary sewers increases the chances of a backup.

-Clogs in your home’s drain pipes or the city’s main sewer line can cause a sewage backup, pushing waste that should flow into the public sewer system back into your home.
-Clogs can come from hair, an accumulation of cooking grease, food waste, coffee grounds, hair, toilet paper, soap residue; wastewater pipes are not meant to handle this material.
+Clogs in your home’s drain pipes or the city’s main sewer line can cause a sewage backup.
+Waste that should flow into the public sewer system is pushed back into your home.
+Clogs can come from hair, an accumulation of cooking grease, or food waste.
+Other common clogs form from coffee grounds, toilet paper, or soap residue.
+Wastewater pipes are not meant to handle this material.

 The easiest way to prevent a clogged drain is to keep toilets, sinks, and drains clean and use them as intended.
-Avoid flushing anything but toilet paper down toilets and properly dispose of tissues, cleaning wipes, diapers, paper towels, and hygiene products.
+Avoid flushing anything but toilet paper down toilets.
+Properly dispose of tissues, cleaning wipes, diapers, paper towels, and hygiene products.
 Use a mesh trap with shower and bath drains to keep hair from going down the drain.
 Never pour grease, oil, or coffee grounds down your kitchen sink and only use your garbage disposal for food waste smaller than a pea.

 Problems With Municipal Sewers